jmyers7/book/_sources/chapters/random-vectors.md

 (independence)=
 ## Independence

 Because of its central role in the definitions of random samples and datasets (see {prf:ref}`random-sample-defn` and {prf:ref}`random-sample-vec-defn`), _independence_ is one of the most important concepts in all probability and statistics.
-In a somewhat different order compared to previous chapters, I will begin our discussion with the abstract definitions before moving on to an extended example from Bayesian statistics which highlights how independence is used in practice and brings together many of the concepts we have studied in past chapters.
+In a somewhat different order compared to previous chapters, I will begin our discussion with the abstract definitions before moving on to an extended example from Bayesian statistics that highlights how independence is often used in computations.

 We already studied a form of _independence_ back in {numref}`independence-first`, where we saw that two events $A$ and $B$ in a probability space are _independent_ if